AriFordsham/GHCWiki/typeable.md

 ifArrow :: forall (a :: *) (d :: *).
 TypeRep a -> (forall (b :: *) (c :: *).
 TypeRep b -> TypeRep c -> (a :~: (b -> c)) -> d) -> d
 ```

+The commented out bit in the middle is what would be used if we had kind equalities.
+Sadly, we don't yet.

+Some of this design is motivated by the desire to allow flexibility in the implementation to allow for fingerprinting for fast equality comparisons.
+Naturally, the fingerprints have to be in the TCB.
+If it weren't for them, though, the `TypeRep` type could be exported concretely.

+Could we simplify this a bit by removing `TyCon`?